The best plant based protein powder for you may be completely different than me.

 - Xylitol is a cheap, processed “sugar alcohol” that can cause serious gut imbalances.

 - Stevia.
 The stevia most protein companies use is chemically-derived and loaded with fillers.
-Organic stevia leaf extract is the cleanest … you just need to find out how it was processed (no bleaching!) and whether or not it has excipients (ask the manufacturer!).
+Organic stevia leaf extract is the healthiest option when it comes to stevia.

 And again, 1 gram of total sugar should be your limit per serving.